GOP under fire for rhetoric over IRS - NewsBreak

 “I guarantee you citizens in every one of our states, if you ask them, what do they want, they don’t want 87,000 new IRS agents,” Sen. Ted Cruz (R-Texas) said after proposing an amendment to strike the additional funding for the IRS from the Democrats’ bill.

+The figure of 87,000 new auditors has also been criticized by fact-checking websites.
+Washington Post fact-checker Glenn Kessler called it “wildly exaggerated” in giving House Minority Leader Kevin McCarthy (R-Calif.) a rating of “three Pinocchios” for the claim.

-Republicans have also said the language doesn’t mean the IRS will just go after corporations and the wealthy.
+Republicans have also said the language in the bill doesn’t mean the IRS will just go after corporations and the wealthy.

 The IRS criminal investigation division (IRS-CI), who are federal law enforcement officials like the FBI and U.S. Marshals, told The Hill that they are not going after any one segment of American taxpayers other than people who cheat on their taxes.